 News and Updates

-Working Group A’s ambitions for 2021 is detailed in the Working Groups Workplan.
+More information on the group’s ambitions for 2022 is detailed in the Working Groups Workplan.

 Reports and Deliverables